 SeeClickFix has been selected as a featured urban innovator at the Hometown Summit, a national conference sponsored by the University of Virginia’s Darden School of Business in Charlottesville, VA this April 13-15.

 Covering over 70 square miles with a population of just over 20,000, Scarborough will be using SeeClickFix to communicate with, and better service, constituents.

-Today, Beaumont, TX is launching SeeClickFix, a citizen reporting tool for its 118,000+ residents.
-Community members can now connect directly with City Hall about quality-of-life issues like potholes, graffiti, and more through a custom mobile app called Beaumont 311.
-Beaumont joins a network of SeeClickFix partners in Texas, which includes cities like Houston and Kyle. … Continued
+Today, St. Johns, AZ launches SeeClickFix, a citizen reporting tool for its population of 3,500.
+City residents can now connect directly with their local government about neighborhood issues like potholes, graffiti, and more on the city’s website or through the SeeClickFix mobile app.
+St. Johns joins a growing network of SeeClickFix partner cities and towns … Continued

 On Thursday, February 23rd, over 60 representatives of 24+ different cities and organizations from across the country met in St. Petersburg, FL for our WrenchHeart Winter Workshop.
 Cities from Burlington, VT to Gilbert, AZ and everywhere in between came to share ideas and best practices on improving government services.

 Today, Redford Township, MI is launching SeeClickFix, a citizen reporting tool for its 48,000+ residents.
 Redford residents can now engage directly with the Township government on their website or through a custom branded mobile app called Report It!
 Redford (for iPhone and Android).
 Residents are encouraged to report neighborhood issues like graffiti, illegal dumping, blight … Continued

 We’re excited to announce that the Commonwealth Connect program (powered by SeeClickFix) continues to expand in Massachusetts!
 The City of Leominster has now launched it for their residents to use.